SubmarinerApp/Submariner/README.md

 Note there is still much to be done before a release.

 * Now requires macOS 11.x
-* Overhauled UI to fit modern macOS design and UI conventions, including dark mode
+* Overhauled UI to fit modern macOS design and UI conventionsa
+  * Basic dark mode support
+  * SF Symbols for UI elements
+  * Tracklist and now playing view moved to sidebar
+  * Expanded menu bar
 * Updated to to latest version of SFBAudioEngine, and uses AVFoundation instead of QuickTime
 * Use MPNowPlayingInformationCenter instead instead of a menu applet and hooking system media keys
 * Now uses built-in NSURLSession instead of library for HTTP connections
 * Uses NSPopover instead of MAAttachedWindow
+* Informs the local server about playing cached tracks
+* Uses Subsonic token auth
+* Refactored to use ARC instead of GC

 ### Version 1.1: